 Some materials have a weak Raman effect, in this case, infrared spectroscopy is usually preferred.

-Method is not suitable for metals or alloys.
+The method is not suitable for metals or alloys.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.